Shepherds, I sing you this winter’s night

 Christ did not come for the angels, but still they bend down to worship him, showing us how to welcome this most special visitor.
 Mary instinctively knows how to care for his material needs, offering him nourishment at her breast.

 Stanza four presents another paradox: Jesus is both peasant and king.
-He’s poor, like the shepherds, but like the wise men, he comes from great wealth, and has a throne to inherit.
+He’s poor, like the shepherds, but like the wise men, he comes from great wealth.
 And yet he enters our world rejected, “cast forth,” a bastard child born in a borrowed room, and not yet weaned before Herod seeks him out to kill him.
 This casting forth will characterize his ministry, coming to a head on one fatal Passover.
 The final line of the poem is biting—an accusation, really: “Out in the cold He lies!”
 This is how humanity treats its savior.

 In 1966 English composer Peter Dickinson (born 1934) set “For the Nativity” to music: an a cappella choral work with four voice parts.
 He first met Heath-Stubbs in 1962 when they both taught at the College of St. Mark and St. John in Chelsea, London, and they soon became friends.
 In addition to setting his nativity poem, Dickinson also commissioned him to write an opera libretto for The Unicorns; this project was never completed, but a six-movement suite, using three song texts by Heath-Stubbs, was developed and recorded.